evawlve/Lab2/lab2.md

 ![Image](screenshot2.PNG)

-*Note: here there is no path added to the URL which just returns the same string without adding a new line or concatenating a new string!
+*Note: Similar to the first screenshot, the relevant argument here in the method would be the same URI url.
+Here there is no path added to the URL which just returns the same string without adding a new line or concatenating a new string!
 There are no values being changed as the path is empty, therefore the string is returned unchanged.*